erikdubois/Sardi-Ghost-Flexible-Variations/README.md

-# Sardi Flat Colora Variations
+# Sardi Ghost Flexible Variations

 Sardi consists of 6 major icon themes and 10 different kind of folders.